kohkimakimoto/altax/README.md

     $ altax init

-You will have a default configuration file named `./altax/config.php`.
+You will have a default configuration file `.altax/config.php`.

-Modify `./altax/config.php` for your environment.
+Modify `.altax/config.php` for your environment.
 You need to define hosts and tasks like the following.

 ```php
 <?php